bbauska/zombiePolitics/README.md

-Americans, until recently, living without health insurance-one result of which, according to a Harvard University study, has been the needless deaths of 45,000 peo­ ple every year.4 Nor do they register any alarm over a system that, according to a recent study released by the _lohns Hopkins Children’s Center, claims that “lack of adequate health care may have contributed to the deaths of some 17,000 U.S. chil­ dren over the past two decades.”5 What do they have to say about a deregulated mar­ ket system with its corrupt financial institutions shipping jobs abroad, swindling people out of their homes, and gutting the manufacturing base of U.S. industry?
+Americans, until recently, living without health insurance-one result of which, according to a Harvard University study, has been the needless deaths of 45,000 peo­ ple every year.4 Nor do they register any alarm over a system that, according to a recent study released by the _lohns Hopkins Children’s Center, claims that "lack of adequate health care may have contributed to the deaths of some 17,000 U.S. chil­ dren over the past two decades."5 What do they have to say about a deregulated mar­ ket system with its corrupt financial institutions shipping jobs abroad, swindling people out of their homes, and gutting the manufacturing base of U.S. industry?